-- have the person lie flat with his or her feet elevated about 12 inches
+- Have the person lie flat with their feet elevated about 12 inches.

-- refrain from moving the person if a head, neck, or back injury is suspected
+- Refrain from moving the person if you suspect a head, neck, or back injury.

-Do not elevate their head.
+Don’t elevate their head.
 Remove any visible dirt or debris from the injury site.
-DO NOT remove embedded glass, a knife, stick, arrow, or any other object stuck in the wound.
-If the area is clear of debris and no visible object is protruding from it, tie fabric around the site of injury such as a shirt, towel, or blanket to minimize blood loss.
+Do not remove embedded glass, a knife, stick, arrow, or any other object stuck in the wound.
+If the area is clear of debris and no visible object protrudes from it, tie fabric, such as a shirt, towel, or blanket, around the site of injury to minimize blood loss.
 Apply pressure to the area.
 If you can, tie or tape the fabric to the injury.

-The effects of hypovolemic shock depend on the amount and speed at which you are losing blood and/or fluids.
+The effects of hypovolemic shock depend on the speed at which you’re losing blood or fluids and the amount of blood or fluids you are losing.
 The extent of your injuries can also determine your chances for survival.
-If you have chronic medical conditions such as diabetes or heart, lung, or kidney disease, these conditions can increase the likelihood you will experience more complications from hypovolemic shock.
+Chronic medical conditions such as diabetes, previous stroke, heart, lung, or kidney disease, or taking blood thinners like Coumadin or aspirin can increase the likelihood that you’ll experience more complications from hypovolemic shock.

 There are often no advance warnings of shock.
-Instead, symptoms tend to arise only when you are already in the throes of the condition.
+Instead, symptoms tend to arise only when you’re already experiencing the condition.
 A physical examination can reveal signs of shock, such as low blood pressure and rapid heartbeat.
-The person may also be less responsive when asked questions by the emergency room doctor.
+A person experiencing shock may also be less responsive when asked questions by the emergency room doctor.

-While heavy bleeding is immediately recognizable, internal bleeding sometimes isn’t found until someone shows signs of hemorrhagic shock.
+Heavy bleeding is immediately recognizable, but internal bleeding sometimes isn’t found until you show signs of hemorrhagic shock.

-In addition to physical symptoms, your physician may use a variety of testing methods to confirm you are experiencing hypovolemic shock.
+In addition to physical symptoms, your doctor may use a variety of testing methods to confirm that you’re experiencing hypovolemic shock.
 These include:

-- blood testing to check for electrolyte imbalances and kidney function
+- blood testing to check for electrolyte imbalances, kidney, and liver function

-- CT scan or an ultrasound to visualize body organs
+- CT scan or ultrasound to visualize body organs

 - endoscopy to examine the esophagus and other gastrointestinal organs

-- right heart catheterization to check how blood is circulating
+- right heart catheterization to check how effectively the heart is pumping

-- urinary catheterization to measure the amount of urine in the bladder
+- urinary catheter to measure the amount of urine in the bladder

-Other tests may be ordered based on your symptoms.
+Your doctor may order other tests based on your symptoms.

-Close cardiac monitoring, as well as monitoring of kidney function, will be done to determine the effectiveness of treatment.
+Close cardiac monitoring will determine the effectiveness of the treatment you receive.